Manos: The Hands of Fate

 Plot

 While on vacation near El Paso, Texas, Michael, Margaret, their young daughter Debbie, and their dog, Peppy, drive through the desert in search of the Valley Lodge.
 Margaret insists they are lost, and Michael claims they are not.
 They are stopped by a local deputy for a broken taillight, and released because Michael asks him for mercy on their "first vacation".
-After long shots of driving through farmland and the desert, intercut with scenes of two unidentified teenagers kissing in a car and being caught by the deputies, the family finally reaches a house.
-The bizarre, satyr-like Torgo, is caretaker "while the Master is away".
-Michael and Margaret apprehensively ask Torgo for directions to the Valley Lodge, which Torgo denies knowing.
+After driving through farmland and the desert, the family reaches a house.
+The satyr-like Torgo is caretaker "while the Master is away".
+Michael and Margaret ask Torgo for directions to the Valley Lodge, which Torgo denies knowing.
 Frustrated, Michael asks Torgo to let him and his family stay the night, despite objections from both Torgo and Margaret.

 More details